jcslm001/murty.io/content/04-post/28-configuring-a-chromebook-for-web-development/blogarticle.md

 To avoid the annoying system beep on startup while in *Developer Mode*, just press *Ctrl + D* when the *OS verification is OFF* screen is shown.

-To allow for SSH connections to other servers, install [Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo).

-To access the Linux Shell from it's own window and be able to *Pin it to the Chrome OS shelf*, install [Crosh Window](https://chrome.google.com/webstore/detail/crosh-window/nhbmpbdladcchdhkemlojfjdknjadhmh).

-If you'd prefer a traditional text editor, you can install one from the Web Store, such as [Caret](https://chrome.google.com/webstore/detail/caret/fljalecfjciodhpcledpamjachpmelml).
+If you'd prefer a more modern text editor, you can install one from the Web Store, such as [Caret](https://chrome.google.com/webstore/detail/caret/fljalecfjciodhpcledpamjachpmelml).

 #### Ready to go!